swift-nav/piksi_tools/README.rst

 Console example
 ~~~~~~~~~~~~~~~

-To use the Swift console, download binary installers for Windows and OS X.
+To just use the Swift console, download binary installers for Windows and OS X.

   Latest console for `Piksi Multi <http://downloads.swiftnav.com/swift_console>`__

   Older versions of console for use with `Piksi v2 <http://downloads.swiftnav.com/piksi_console>`__

+To run the console GUI from the command line, install dependencies and run ``python piksi_console/console/console.py``.

+For command line arguments, see `console.py <https://github.com/swift-nav/piksi_tools/blob/master/piksi_tools/console/console.py>`__

 Testing
 -------